What is a Macro Lens?

 Macro Lens for iPhone

-A lens attachment for your Canon or Nixon can cost well over $800.
-For someone who is interested in experimenting with macro photography for the first time I recommend starting with a lens attachment for your iPhone.
-By opting for a lens attachment created for your iPhone camera you can explore the art of macro photography without a large up front investment on expensive equipment.
+A lens attachment for your Canon or Nikon can cost well over $800.
+For someone interested in experimenting with macro photography for the first time, I recommend starting with the SANDMARC Macro Lens for iPhone.
+By opting for a lens attachment designed for your iPhone camera, you can explore the art of macro photography without a large upfront investment in expensive equipment.

-When paired with a macro lens your iPhone camera is transformed into a high powered optic perfect for shooting close up and detailed photos.
-The compact size of an iPhone lens attachment is convenient enough to bring anywhere and everywhere without weighing you down.
-Lens attachments for iPhone allow photographers to increase the capability of the already complex camera that are built right into their smartphones.
+When paired with a macro lens, your iPhone camera is transformed into a high-powered optic—perfect for capturing close-up, detailed photos.
+The compact size of an iPhone lens attachment makes it convenient to bring anywhere and everywhere without weighing you down.
+These attachments allow photographers to expand the capabilities of the already sophisticated cameras built into their smartphones.

-The affordability and convenience of an iPhone lens attachment creates a great value for any individual trying to refine their skills in macro photography.
-Now it’s possible to expand your portfolio without having to invest hundreds of dollars on a new lens for a DSLR camera.
+The affordability and convenience of an iPhone lens attachment offer great value for anyone looking to refine their macro photography skills.
+Now it’s possible to expand your portfolio without investing hundreds of dollars in a new DSLR lens.

 When to Use a Macro Lens